 Getting seriously burned in a car wreck or another type of accident is life-changing.
 Physical, emotional, and financial changes will have a large impact on quality of life.
 A personal injury lawsuit handled by a distinguished catastrophic injury lawyer who is well-versed in this type of case could take care of the expenses.

-West Palm Beach burn injury lawyers offer a free consultation with no obligation to assess the facts of the burn injury and determine the strength of the case.
+West Palm Beach burn injury lawyers from Kogan & DiSalvo offer a free consultation with no obligation to assess the facts of the burn injury and determine the strength of the case.
 The attorney will work on contingency.
 That means the attorney’s fee is paid at the end of the case from the monetary award the lawsuit achieves.
 If the lawsuit does not succeed, the attorney does not charge a fee.
-Contact an attorney right away to begin your case.
+Contact our attorneys right away to begin your case.

 Common Burn Accidents

 Vehicles that catch fire in a wreck account for about five percent of all burn injuries, and burn incidents at workplaces account for eight percent, according to the American Burn Association.
 Most burn accidents, 73 percent, happened at home and in home structure fires.
 The severity of burns ranges from minor to severe.
 With third-degree burns, the skin becomes leathery and waxen and the area could be numb because of dermis and nerve damage.
 Fourth degree burns attack below the skin into flesh and bone with charring and irreparable damage.
 An individual should discuss the long-term and short-term effects of their injuries with a West Palm Beach burn injury lawyer to have a better understanding of the role it may play in their case.

 If the burn injury was caused by a business or another person, the burned person may sue for damages under the state’s modified comparative negligence law.
 Negligence is legally defined as behavior toward others that a prudent person would not do that results in injury, death, or property damage.